stakater/application/README.md

 # Changelog

 All notable changes to this project will be documented here
+## v1.1.10
+- Feature: add functionality to set `type` in sealed secrets
+- Feature: add functionality for adding annotation for `cluster-wide` in sealed secrets
+- Feature: add functionality to allow `annotations` to each sealed secret separately
 ## v1.1.9
 - Feature: add functionality to disable liveness and readiness probes.
 - Feature: support `exec` handler type in liveness and readiness probes